su-ntu-ctp/6m-software-1.1-sd-intro/lesson.md

         - Use [index.js](./src/index.js) as example by opening the file.
         - Right-click the code and choose "Format Document with"
         - Select Prettier
 ---
-## Part 4 - Installing & Basic GIT Commands

-Upon successful installation, hitting `git --version` on Terminal should display the version number.

-> Learners will go through the full lesson on GIT in the next lesson.

-It is good for learners to decide on a directory in their laptops where they would clone all repositories into.

-Suggestion:

-MacOS: `~/sctp`
-Windows: `C:\Users\<your username>\sctp`
----

 ## Part 5 - Chrome Developer's Tool